Repair Resources

 Contribute to the Hub

-Know of a resource, local organization, or event that supports the circular economy in York Region that we should know about?
-Tell us about your resource by filling our form at the link below.
+Know of a resource, local business, or event that supports share, reuse, or repair that we should know about?
+Let us know by filling out the form at the link below.